zabeerrahman/Java-Multiplayer-Number-Game/README.md

 ![](images/player.png)

 ## SET UP:<br/>
-### MUST CREATE NEW DIRECTORY (preferably on desktop) FOR GAME AND REPLACE PATH OBJECTS WITH CUSTOM PATH OBJECTS FOR YOUR OWN DESKTOP AND USERS
+### MUST CREATE NEW DIRECTORY (preferably on desktop) FOR GAME AND REPLACE PATH OBJECTS WITH CUSTOM PATH OBJECTS FOR YOUR OWN DESKTOP AND USERS.
+MUST ALSO DOWNLOAD SUPPLEMETARY FILES (MULTIPLAYER FOLDER)
     (i.e. replace "/Users/zabeerrahman/Desktop/MULTIPLAYER/TotalRoundCount.txt" on line 117 with your working directory, with constant file extension.
 REpeat with all path objects)

 #### Multiplayer: